 In practice, having more data will help for almost all computer vision tasks.
 Today, the state of computer vision requires more data for the majority of computer vision problems.
-In general, this is not true for all applications of convolutional neural networks.
-It does feel like it’s true for computer vision.
+This is maybe not true for all the applications of convolutional neural networks, but it does feel like it’s true for computer vision area.

 When we are training a computer vision model, a data augmentation will often help.
 This is true whether we are using transfer learning or training the model from scratch.

 So, the data augmentation is a technique that can significantly increase the diversity of data available for training, without collecting the new data.
 More about theoretical aspect of data augmentation you may find here.

 3. Training with data augmentation

 At first glance, a data augmentation may sound complex, but luckily, TensorFlow allows us to implement it efficiently.

 So, we will utilize Image Data Generators as before, but we will add rescaling, rotation, shifting, sheering, zooming and flipping.
 It is important to say again that this process is only applied on the training set, not on the validation.